chris-schwartz/carnd_advanced_lane_finding/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-## Rubric Points
-**Below each project requirements is discussed and implementaions details are provided.**

----
-###Writeup / README

-#### Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-This document serves as the Writeup / README necessary to fulfill this requirement.
-It discusses each of the project requirements and provides details regarding the project implementation.

-###Camera Calibration
+## Camera Calibration

-#### Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the code cells of the IPython notebook located in _"./P4_Advanced_Lane_Finding.ipynb"_ under the section titled "Camera Calibration".
+The code use for computing a camera matrix and distorion coefficients can be found in the IPython notebook located in _"./P4_Advanced_Lane_Finding.ipynb"_ under the section titled "Camera Calibration".

 The first code block in this section, simply loads each of the twenty chessboard images used for calibration and displays them in a grid.
 From these images, the inside corners were counted and it was determined that the chessboard used for calibration was a 9x6 board.